Adapting the Number of Particles in Sequential Monte Carlo Methods through an Online Scheme for Convergence Assessment: Conclusions

 \section{Conclusions}

 In practice, the number of particles needed in a particle filter is usually determined in an ad hoc manner.
 Furthermore, this number is typically kept constant throughout tracking.
 In this paper, we have proposed a methodology for the online determination of the number of particles needed by the filter.
 The approach is based on assessing the convergence of the predictive distribution of the observations online.
 First we have proved, under standard assumptions, a novel convergence result on the approximation of this distribution.
 Then, we have proposed a method for adapting the number of particles based on the online assessment of the filter convergence.
+We have illustrated the performance of the suggested algorithm by computer simulations.
 The proposed procedure is simple but not unique.
-One can develop a range of algorithms for adapting the number of particles using the proposed methodology.
-We have illustrated the performance of the suggested algorithm by computer simulations.
+Namely, with the proposed methodology one can develop a range of algorithms for adapting the number of particles.
+Furthermore, while the analysis and examples have been presented for the standard bootstrap particle filter for simplicity and clarity, it is straightforward to extend it to more sophisticated algorithms using adaptive proposals \cite{cornebise2008adaptive} or parallelization schemes \cite{whiteley2016role,paige2014asynchronous}.

 \appendices